Patricio Hurtado

 Edwin Patricio Hurtado Zurita (born 9 August 1970) is an Ecuadorian football coach and former player who played as a forward.
 He is the current scout of LDU Quito.

 Career

 Hurtado began his career with El Nacional in 1990, he also played for L.D.U.
 Quito, Macará, Técnico Universitario, Tungurahua SC and UTE.

+He has been LDU Quito caretaker manager three times.
+The first time was in 2024, following the departure of Spaniard Josep Alcácer.
+The second time was in 2025, after the dismissal of Argentinian Pablo Sánchez.
+The third time was in 2026, after the departure of Brazilian Tiago Nunes.